 In today’s fast-paced world, it’s easy to blame tiredness on lack of sleep, stress, or endless to-do lists.
-But for many Malaysians, fatigue has a deeper cause, iron deficiency.
+But for many Malaysians, fatigue has a deeper cause, iron deficiency or anaemia.

 Iron deficiency happens when your body doesn’t have enough iron to support healthy blood and energy production.
-In Malaysia, it’s surprisingly common: 1 in 7 premenopausal women has low iron stores, while men rarely experience it unless linked to medical issues.
+In Malaysia, it’s surprisingly common: 1 in 7 premenopausal women have low iron stores, while men rarely experience it unless linked to medical issues.
 Left unchecked, this condition can silently erode your health and quality of life.
+The common types of anaemia include vitamin B12-deficiency anaemia, and hemolytic anaemia.

 Let’s take a closer look at the signs, causes, and solutions, so you can recognise it early and take control of your well-being.